 Lactic acid bacteria have been receiving increased attention amid reports of insufficient supplies of the influenza vaccine.
 However, the characteristics of the different lactic acid bacteria are not widely known.
-In this article, we will describe the features of Lactococcus Plasma (Lactococcus lactis JCM5805), an original Kirin product, as well as its recently uncovered anti-viral defense mechanism.
+In this article, we will describe the features of Lactococcus lactis strain Plasma (Lactococcus Plasma), an original Kirin product, as well as its recently uncovered anti-viral immune system.

 1. What is Lactococcus Plasma?

-Plasmacytoid dendritic cells (pDCs): Chief executive role among the immune cells
+Plasmacytoid dendritic cells (pDCs): the “commander in chief” of the immune system

-pDCs are one of many different types of immune cells.
+pDCs are one ofvarious types of immune cells.
 The defining characteristics of pDCs are that they respond to and are triggered into activation by viruses and that they produce interferon alpha (IFN-α).
 IFN-α transmits signals to other immune cells to, for example, suppress viral/cancer cells or suppress cell proliferation.
-That is, pDCs play a “chief executive” role among immune cells, activating other immune cells.
-General lactic acid bacteria can activate some types of immune cells, such as natural killer (NK) cells.
+That is, pDCs play the “commander in chief” of the immune system, activating other immune cells.
+Conventional lactic acid bacteria can activate some types of immune cells, such as natural killer (NK) cells.
 However, they are unable to activate the pDCs which in turn activate a variety of other immune cells; it was held impossible worldwide for any lactic acid bacterium to activate pDCs.

 Lactococcus Plasma discovered by Kirin